 Fingerpicking and dropped-D tuning fit together like hand and glove.
 For evidence, just consider the long list of fingerpicking classics played in dropped D, which includes Jorma Kaukonen’s “Embryonic Journey,” Pete Seeger’s “Living in the Country,” the Beatles’ “Dear Prudence,” Bert Jansch’s “Black Water Side,” Bruce Cockburn’s “Wondering Where the Lions Are,” Ed Gerhard’s “The Water Is Wide,” and Chet Atkins’ “The Entertainer,” to name a few.
-(To listen to these selections and more, search on Spotify for spotify:user:peppero and check out the playlist “Dropped-D guitar tuning sampler.”)
+(To listen to these selections and more, check out my Spotify playlist “Dropped-D guitar tuning sampler” below).

 Dropped-D tuning, where you lower the sixth string a whole step to D, is such a natural fit for fingerpicking because of the open-string bass notes—under a D chord, the tuning gives you a satisfying low root (D) on string 6, plus a fifth (A, on string 5) and the root an octave up (string 4).
 Since you don’t have to finger any of these root or fifth bass notes under a D chord, your fretting hand is free to venture around the neck while your picking-hand thumb handles the bass.